Before You Begin

 The Simplicity of Family Worship

 Family worship does not require a seminary degree, a pipe organ, or a formal liturgy.
 It requires a Bible, a willing heart, and a few minutes that are intentionally set aside.
-The early church met in homes.
-The Psalms were sung around family tables.
-The commandment to Israel was not "take your children to the priests" but "talk of these things when you sit in your house, when you walk by the way, when you lie down, and when you rise."
+The early church met in homes, breaking bread "house to house" (Acts 2:46).
+The Psalms were sung in households and around family tables (Colossians 3:16).
+And the commandment given to Israel was not to outsource the faith to priests, but to teach it at home: "You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise" (Deuteronomy 6:6–7).

-If your family has never practiced regular worship together, the four weeks of Advent are an ideal beginning.
-The devotional gives you a structure, a Scripture text, and a question.
-You bring the family and the willingness to sit still for a few minutes.
+If your family has never practiced regular worship together, Advent is an ideal place to begin.
+This devotional provides the structure, the Scripture, and the questions.
+You bring the family and a willingness to sit together regularly through the four weeks.

 A Simple Format That Works